Email marketing for real estate agents

 Seasonal homeowner tips

-Share practical advice tied to the season.
-Spring cleaning checklists, winterization tips, or summer landscaping ideas.
+Share advice tied to the season: spring cleaning checklists, winterization tips, or summer landscaping ideas.
 Useful content keeps people opening your emails.

 Real results

-Real estate agents who send regular email updates to their contact database see significant results.
-Industry data shows that email marketing generates $36 for every $1 spent on average.
-For agents, even one extra transaction per year from email outreach more than pays for itself.
+Agents who email their contact database regularly see real returns.
+Industry data shows email marketing generates $36 for every $1 spent on average.
+Even one extra transaction a year from email outreach more than pays for itself.

-Agents who stay in touch with past clients through email report 25-30% higher referral rates compared to those who rely on social media alone.
+Agents who stay in touch with past clients by email report 25-30% higher referral rates than those relying on social media alone.

 Perfect for: